section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-1d-signals-using-python/index.md

 ![Denoising Scheme](/engineering-education/wavelet-transform-analysis-of-1d-signals-using-python/wavelet-one.png)

-Here, the signal is first decomposed into detailed and approximated coefficients.
+The signal is first decomposed into detailed and approximated coefficients from the image above.
 Then, these coefficients are thresholded, and inverse wavelet transform is performed to the thresholded coefficients.

 Thresholding is a non-linear technique operating on each wavelet coefficient dependently.
 Finally, the inverse wavelet transform is done to give the original signal.